-Application Worksheet
+Application Worksheet (Full Proposal)

-Applicants who submitted a Letter of Intent which is deemed to meet the priorities of the program and possess significant research and innovation merit, will be invited, via email, to complete an Application Worksheet (full proposal).
+Applicants who have submitted completed Letters of Intent which have been deemed to meet the priorities of the program and possess significant research and innovation merit, will be invited, via email, to complete an Application Worksheet (full proposal).
 The invitation to complete the Application Worksheet (full proposal) does not mean that a funding decision has been made and does not guarantee that the funding request will be successful.

-The Application Worksheet must be submitted to the program administrator by the specified deadline.
+The Application Worksheet (full proposal) must be submitted to the program administrator by the specified deadline.

-The Application Worksheet must be emailed to Manitoba Agriculture at agriculture@gov.mb.ca.
+The Application Worksheet (full proposal) can be emailed to Manitoba Agriculture at agriculture@gov.mb.ca.

-Applicants must acknowledge and agree to any terms and conditions contained in the Application Worksheet, Program Guide and Program Terms and Conditions.
+Applicant must acknowledge and agree to any terms and conditions contained in the Application Worksheet (full proposal), Program Guide and Program Terms and Conditions.